JamesSkemp/words/content/post/aspnet-really-not-that-horrible-and-fiala-the-philosopher.md

 +++
-title = "ASP.NET - really not that horrible and Fiala the philosopher" summary = "ASP.NET, Andrew Fiala ... once again showing that technology and philosophy is what I really care about." draft = false comments = true date = "2007-05-13T08:52:00-05:00"
+title = "ASP.NET - really not that horrible and Fiala the philosopher" description = "ASP.NET, Andrew Fiala ... once again showing that technology and philosophy is what I really care about." draft = false comments = true date = "2007-05-13T08:52:00-05:00"